rghotra/DREAM-2022-Submission-High_Schoolers_Are_All_You_Need/README.md

 High Schoolers Are All You Need Team

+Please download the final report PDF.
+There seems to be an issue with viewing it on GitHub.

 Final model is stored in "submission\_model.h5".
 Code for loading the model is in "Testing Code/GetPredictions.py" Final predictions are stored in "submission\_predictions.txt"